MicrosoftLearning/AI-102-AIEngineer/Instructions/05-analyze-text.md

 ## More information

-For more information about using the **Text Analytics** service, see the [Text Analytics documentation](https://docs.microsoft.com/azure/cognitive-services/text-analytics/).
+For more information about using the **Language** service, see the [Text Analytics documentation](https://docs.microsoft.com/azure/cognitive-services/language-service/).